ishanisen/ishanisen/README.md

 <br>

-- 🔩 interested in embedded systems, robotics, and data analytics; specifically software that sits at the intersection of hardware and intelligence. i engineer for impact ♥
+- interested in embedded systems, robotics, and data analytics; specifically software that sits at the intersection of hardware and intelligence. i engineer for impact ♥
-- 📊 currently working on a **personal finance dashboard**

 <br>